rsnemmen/Fermi-LAT-tutorial/prepare.md

 [SAOImage DS9](http://ds9.si.edu/site/Home.html) is one of the best viewers for astronomical 2D images and 3D cubes.

-## `TOPCAT`

-[TOPCAT](http://www.star.bris.ac.uk/~mbt/topcat/)—also known as “Tool for OPerations on Catalogues And Tables”—is a useful GUI for interacting and exploring astronomical catalogues and tables.
+[comment]: <> (TOPCAT also known as “Tool for OPerations on Catalogues And Tables”—is a useful GUI for interacting and exploring astronomical catalogues and tables. )

 ## `Enrico`